-On a bookshelf in my office sits a large red book with a plastic cover to ward off mud and blood, sweat and tears.
+On a bookshelf in my office sits a large red book with a plastic cover, designed to ward off mud, blood, sweat and tears.
 Like all new Oxfam staff I was given a copy of the Field Director’s Handbook to guide me when I arrived in Lusaka in 1984.
 It’s still the best job I ever had.

 Conspicuously missing from the Handbook was a section on the agency itself, these being times when self-questioning was largely absent from the world of NGOs.
 But on a visit from headquarters my boss David Bryer told me something that really made me think.